Who is Tekashi 6ix9ine? Everything you need to know about the controversial rainbow-haired rapper.

 While in prison, Hernandez admitted to seven years of domestic abuse reportedly against his ex-girlfriend (and the mother of the oldest of his two daughters), Sara Molina.

-No arrests have been made yet for his the recent assault on him at a Florida gym.
+No arrests have been made yet for the recent assault on him at a Florida gym.